|Subscribe | What is RSS|

 Litigation is still ongoing concerning the use of motor vehicles in Middle Salt Creek Canyon.
 In 1998 the U.S. District Court for the State of Utah ruled that limited use of motor vehicles in Middle Salt Creek Canyon, under the provisions of the 1995 Canyonlands Backcountry Management Plan, caused impairment of park resources and thus violated the NPS Organic Act.
 Four-wheel-drive groups appealed the decision, and in 2000 the U.S. Tenth Circuit Court of Appeals reversed and remanded the case back to the district court.
 The remand included instructions to re-examine the administrative record and consider the revised NPS Management Policies in regard to the question of “impairment of park resources or values,” the central issue in the case.
 The NPS proposed a new environmental assessment process to resolve this question, taking advantage of additional scientific information and applying the new NPS impairment policy, and the district court stayed its proceedings until completion of the EA.

-Copies of the FONSI may be obtained by writing to the Superintendent at 2282 S. West Resource Boulevard, Moab, Utah 84532 or may be downloaded from this website.
+Copies of the FONSI may be obtained by writing to the Superintendent at 2282 S. West Resource Boulevard, Moab, Utah 84532.